turingschool/front-end-curriculum/projects/linked-list.md

 - The application should be able to keep count of the total number of links currently on the page.
 - The application should be able to keep count of the total number of read and unread links currently on the page.

+### Phase Four: The Project Strikes Back

+- Add a "Clear Read Bookmarks" button.
+- The user should to be able to add a URL that isn't valid.

 ## Rubric

 ### Functional Expectations